-- Contract Data is Current, Correct and Complete.
+- Ensure that contract Data is Current, Correct and Complete.

-- Up-to-date contract information is accessible to sales reps in the field.
+- Ensure that up-to-date contract information is accessible to sales reps in the field.

-- Contract Data Is Only Maintained in the System of Record.
+- Contract Data Must Be Maintained in the System of Record.

-- Contract Data is Secure from Information Breaches.
+- Contract Data Must Be Secure from Information Breaches.

 - We can perform discount analysis with current reports/Maintain current report structure.